The Idle Race: The Idle Race (1966–1972)

 Lynne and Wood's mutual respect and friendship deepened.
 The demo for the Move hit "Blackberry Way" was recorded in Lynne's front room and borrowed motifs from the Idle Race; the chorus of Lynne's 1969 song "Days of the Broken Arrows" lifted part of a riff from the Move's "Wild Tiger Woman".

 Lynne received an offer to replace Trevor Burton in the Move in February 1969 but declined with hopes of steering The Idle Race to commercial success — and producing the band's second LP for Liberty.

 The self-titled Idle Race was released in September 1969 in the UK with sleeve photography and design by Michael Hasted.
 The two Lynne-penned and produced singles that preceded the LP, "Days of the Broken Arrows" (April 1969) and "Come With Me" (July 1969) also failed to chart.
 Idle Race, the first album to be produced by Lynne, flopped.

 In January 1970, Lynne accepted a second offer by Wood to join the Move, on condition that they would eventually retire that band and concentrate on a new venture, Electric Light Orchestra.

 Lynne made two albums, Looking On and Message from the Country, and a handful of singles with the Move, including the first version of "Do Ya", as work on the first ELO album continued in the studio throughout 1970 and 1971.
 The Move, now comprising just Wood, Lynne and drummer Bev Bevan, ceased touring in 1970, and adopted the name ELO permanently in 1972.

 Meanwhile, Mike Hopkins (guitar) and Dave Walker (vocals) were hired to replace Lynne in the Idle Race.
 A cover of Mungo Jerry's "In the Summertime" on Liberty in 1970 finally got them into the top 10 in Argentina.
 A cover of Hotlegs' "Neanderthal Man" did not fare as well.
-In 1971 the band produced their final album, Time Is for Regal Zonophone (UK only); despite this, the band collapsed shortly thereafter with the departures of remaining founding members Pritchard and Spencer (who later became comic "Ollie Spencer"), along with Hopkins and Walker.
-Sole-remaining member Greg Masters built another version of the band with guitarists Dave Carroll and Bob Wilson and drummer Bob Lamb; with Steve Gibbons being recruited later as front-man.
-Ultimately however, this lineup was short-lived and Masters himself departed in February 1972, and was replaced by Bob Griffin; whose tenure in the band was brief and who was replaced by former the Move member Trevor Burton.
-The Idle Race then, finally, disbanded; with the final lineup becoming the founding lineup of the Steve Gibbons Band.
+In 1971 the band produced their final album, Time Is, for Regal Zonophone (UK only); despite this, the band collapsed shortly thereafter with the departures of remaining founding members Pritchard and Spencer (who later became comic "Ollie Spencer"), along with Hopkins and Walker.
+Sole remaining member Greg Masters built another version of the band with guitarists Dave Carroll and Bob Wilson and drummer Bob Lamb, with Steve Gibbons being recruited later as front-man.
+Ultimately, this lineup was short-lived: Masters himself departed in February 1972 and was replaced by Bob Griffin, whose tenure in the band was brief and who was replaced by former the Move member Trevor Burton.
+The Idle Race then, finally, disbanded, with the final lineup becoming the founding lineup of the Steve Gibbons Band.